Education

 Courses / Instruction

-My courses are offered through Glen Echo Photoworks and HILL CENTER at the Old Naval Hospital.
+My courses are offered through Glen Echo Photoworks.
 I also privately offer 1-on-1 instruction and host a small group of advanced students.

 At present, all my classes are held via Zoom because Lightroom and Photoshop are entirely screen-based.
 I can easily switch between my computer and each student’s computer and there's no commute.
 Students can participate from anywhere.
 Zoom also lets me record each session that I publish on Youtube.